SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 Q: Are my settings always saved?<br>
 A: Yes, the changes are saved automatically every time you change the settings values.

 Q: Where are my stories and settings stored?
-How can I load my own userscripts or softprompts?
+How can I load my own userscripts or softprompts?<br>
 A: KoboldAI uses your Google Drive to store your files and settings.
 You can find your stories files in the KoboldAI -> stories folder and the .settings files containing your settings values in the KoboldAI -> settings folder.
 If you wish to upload a softprompt or userscript this can be done directly on the Google Drive website.
 You can also use this to download backups of your KoboldAI related files.

 Q: What is the amount of tokens?<br>